dirac-institute/sorcha/docs/index.rst

 Welcome to Sorcha's documentation!
 =========================================================================

-This documentation site e contains an installation guide, an overview of how Sorcha works, tutorials, and demostration notebooks that show each of the various filters works.
+This documentation site contains an installation guide, an overview of how Sorcha works, tutorials, and demostration notebooks that show how each of the various filters works.

 .. seealso::
    We have a summary paper (currently in prep) that provides and a broad summary